Hey, hey, hey it’s tomato soup! With its buddy roasted red pepper. Oh, they’re going to hit it off so well, I just know it.

 - Cut tomatoes and onions into wedges and remove some of the tomato seeds with your fingers.
 Remove seeds from red pepper and cut into even slices.

-- Place all veggies on a baking sheet, drizzle with olive oil, a generous pinch of sea salt and black pepper and toss.
+- Place all of the veggies, including the garlic, on a baking sheet, drizzle with olive oil, a generous pinch of sea salt and black pepper and toss.
 Roast for 40-45 minutes, or until the veggies are tender, lightly browned and close to half their original size.
 Remove from oven and set aside.

-- In a large pot over medium to medium-high heat, add veggie broth, tomato paste, the slightly-drained vine-ripened tomatoes and the roasted veggies.
+- In a large pot over medium to medium-high heat, add canned tomatoes, veggie broth, tomato paste, vine-ripened tomatoes, and the roasted veggies.
 Add another pinch of salt and pepper, stir and bring to a low boil.

 - Reduce heat and simmer for 10 minutes.
 Then use an immersion blender, food processor or blender to puree your soup (leave some whole veggies if you prefer more texture).

-- Return to pot and add ½ cup plain almond milk (and more broth if it’s too thick for your liking).
+- Return to pot and add plain almond milk (and more broth if it’s too thick for your liking).
 You can also sub cream or regular milk.

 - Cook for 5-10 minutes more on medium to medium-low heat and serve warm.